 - Work not just to elevate individuals, but to transform institutions.

+The Residential Program is created for administrators who are currently working at minimum at an Associate Dean or Dean level, or those with extensive experience leading large-scale university centers or institutes.
 At our two curriculum planning meetings held at Emory University and the University of Michigan in 2019, we discussed the myriad of issues that face administrative leaders of color, in particular the number of institutional barriers that make it challenging to create change at colleges and universities.
 We noted that when taking on leadership roles, administrators of color must have a unique understanding of how change happens within institutions of higher education and at the same time, naming and navigating barriers to change.

 The curriculum of the ALI will include a focus on the following broad content areas that are critical for aspiring university leaders, particularly presidents and provosts, to understand and manage:

-- Power as it relates to institutional change and transformation
+- Institutional change and transformation

-- Personal Identity vs. Institutional Identity
+- Personal identity vs. institutional identity

 - Institutional/organizational culture

-- Academic HR
+- Academic enterprise